Dejan Stanković: 2010–11 season

 Playing under new head coach Rafael Benítez, Stanković continued his usual midfield role.
-On 28 November 2010, Stanković netted a hat-trick in an emphatic 5–2 victory over Parma at the San Siro.
+On 28 November 2010, Stanković netted a hat-trick in an emphatic 5–2 victory against Parma at the San Siro.

 At the 2010 FIFA Club World Cup in Abu Dhabi in mid-December, Stanković played an excellent semi-final against Seongnam, scoring the opening goal and performing well.
-Despite this, however, Benítez decided to bench the midfielder for the final versus TP Mazembe, only bringing him on for Christian Chivu in the 54th minute.
+However, Benítez decided to bench him for the final against TP Mazembe, only bringing him on for Christian Chivu in the 54th minute.
 Benítez was soon sacked despite winning the trophy, and a couple of weeks later, Stanković expressed his dismay at Spaniard's decision to leave him on the bench for the final.
 On the same occasion, despite publicly backing the beleaguered coach months earlier, Stanković stated that Benítez simply "didn't work" at Inter.

-Under newly arrived head coach Leonardo, Stanković continued his role in midfield.
+Under newly-arrived head coach Leonardo, Stanković continued his role in midfield.
 Stanković scored his first goal under the new coach at home versus Bologna in mid-January, and then continued with the same form away at Udinese, scoring the opening goal in a match that Inter lost 3–1.
 In Coppa Italia quarter-final at Napoli on 26 January, Stanković injured his thigh muscle.
 He returned for a Serie A match at Sampdoria on 27 February, as Inter won 2–0.
 Inter made good recovery chasing the league-leaders Milan, getting within two points of them ahead of Milan derby, but lost disastrously 0–3.

 Stanković scored a spectacular volley from the halfway line against Schalke 04 in the Champions League quarter-final first leg on 5 April 2011, as goalkeeper Manuel Neuer ran out of the box to make a daring header clearance that made it up to the halfway line, leaving an open goal as a target for Stanković's firm first-time volley.
-Inter, however, would lose that match 2–5 at home.
+However, Inter lost that match 2–5 at home.
 On 19 April, in the Coppa Italia semi-final first leg, Stanković scored the winning goal with another spectacular long-range effort, hitting a sweet outside foot volley past the despairing dive of the goalkeeper.
 Stanković played the full 90 in the 2011 Coppa Italia Final, winning his last trophy with Inter.